 Week 1 will cover the basic clinical assessment presented by individual student groups and special body region tests based on case study examples of common sporting injuries.

 Week 2 will expand on Week 1 and involve experiential learning, with patients brought in to build on the skills learnt during week 1.

 In addition there will be a patient session with a variety of injuries for assessment, plus one 3-hour revision session on clinical assessment.

 Students will be placed at selected University sports grounds to provide first aid cover at events.
-Placement with professional sport teams will also be arranged for students (optional).
+Placement with professional sports teams will also be arranged for students (optional).

-The module will cover the relationship between exercise and specific medical conditions; exercise under specific conditions and the practical aspects of medical management in sport.
+The module will cover the relationship between physical activity and specific medical conditions; exercise under specific conditions and the practical aspects of medical management in sport.
 Encompassing internationalisation, physical activity and health and disease in developing countries is also addressed.

 The module will cover the current public health issues relating to physical activity (and physical inactivity) with health and disease from an epidemiological perspective, globally, with respect to prevention and treatment.

 It aims to provide students with the knowledge and understanding of the relationship between physical activity and health.
 In the current climate this is of the utmost importance.
 The current thinking of exercise as a form of health promotion and illness treatment will be explored.
 The epidemiology of disease and exercise behaviour will be explored along with the understanding of the changing population demographics.

 This module seeks to develop students’ critical appraisal skills in order that they can take an evidence based approach to their work.
 It covers the strengths and weaknesses of different types of study design, research ethics requirements, and key statistical principals relevant to evaluating research, whether a published journal paper or undertaking their own research projects.
 It also demonstrates how to use critical appraisal tools to assess published work.

 This module is aimed at providing the skills needed for designing, undertaking and analysing data from the research project.